lavishsaluja/Safemaps/README.md

 #### About?
 An app which delievers the safest way to travel to your destination.
-We worked on this idea for a hackathon organized annually by IIIT Hyderabad and luckily won it :)
+We worked on this idea for a hackathon with the theme women-safety organized annually by IIIT Hyderabad and luckily won it :)

+Here is the <a href = "https://drive.google.com/open?id=1b-q0GwQgZWSL5p35VQdqcBrAaVG8WMyh">presentation</a> that we used to show it to everyone.

 #### To-do
 - [x] Work on the presentation of Safemaps.